 Of all the interviews you’ve done in The Interview magazine, which one stands out and why?

 I think one of the most exciting has been the interview with President Muhammadu Buhari and I say that not because of the position that he has, but because of how the interview was managed.
 We took him on a matter that had been buried for many years – you know the cat and dog relationship that he had in 1983/84, how he was eventually removed in 85 and all of that and the relationship between him and former Military President, General Ibrahim Babangida.
 There was this back and forth over what really happened, and we confronted him with the question and his response was really, really explosive.
-In fact, I got to find out later that some people in Aso Rock felt that the answer he gave, why they did they allow us to go, why didn’t they restrain us, why didn’t they vet that part of the interview, because he told us things that up till that time not many people knew.
+In fact, I got to find out later that some people in Aso Rock felt that the answer he gave, why did they allow us to go, why didn’t they restrain us, why didn’t they vet that part of the interview, because he told us things that up till that time not many people knew.
 So, I think it’s probably one of his most controversial interviews.

 There’s no arguing the fact that journalism has been so nice to you, what more do you want from journalism?